Mulik6/WorldOfGame/README.md

 ## AWS EC2: The Beginning

 Initially, I leveraged AWS EC2 as the cornerstone of my Jenkins infrastructure.
-A single EC2 instance served as the primary Jenkins node, handling both management tasks and job executions seamlessly.
+A single EC2 instance served as the primary Jenkins node, handling both management tasks and job executions.

 ## Transition to GCP: Dockerized Efficiency